SahilDude89ss/PyntaxAPIHelper/README.md

 The library will use Eloquent models out of the box to create the above functionality.
 We wan also turn on the cache, which can make the delivering the resource a lot faster.

+# License
+The Pyntax API Helper is open-sourced software licensed under the MIT license.